jkkummerfeld/website-source/content/publication/emnlp17forums.md

 +++
 bibkey = "emnlp17forums"
 bibtex = """@InProceedings{emnlp17forums,
-  author    = {Greg Durrett  and  Jonathan K. Kummerfeld  and  Taylor Berg-Kirkpatrick  and  Rebecca S. Portnoff  and  Sadia Afroz  and  Damon McCoy  and  Kirill Levchenko  and  and Vern Paxson}, title     = {Identifying Products in Online Cybercrime Marketplaces: A Dataset for Fine-grained Domain Adaptation}, booktitle = {Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing}, shortvenue = {EMNLP},
+  author    = {Greg Durrett  and  Jonathan K. Kummerfeld  and  Taylor Berg-Kirkpatrick  and  Rebecca S. Portnoff  and  Sadia Afroz  and  Damon McCoy  and  Kirill Levchenko  and Vern Paxson}, title     = {Identifying Products in Online Cybercrime Marketplaces: A Dataset for Fine-grained Domain Adaptation}, booktitle = {Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing}, shortvenue = {EMNLP},